mozilla-spidermonkey/spidermonkey-embedding-examples/docs/Bytecodes.md

 ensure error messages are formatted with `JSMSG_NOT_ITERABLE` ("x is not iterable") rather than `JSMSG_NOT_FUNCTION` ("x[Symbol.iterator] is not a function").
 The `argc` operand must be 0 for this variation.

-`JSOp::FunApply` hints to the VM that this is likely a call to the builtin method `Function.prototype.apply`, an easy optimization target.

-`JSOp::FunCall` similarly hints to the VM that the callee is likely `Function.prototype.call`.

 `JSOp::CallIgnoresRv` hints to the VM that the return value is ignored.
 This allows alternate faster implementations to be used that avoid